cetaSYN/cetaSYN.github.io/_posts/2021-09-06-re-vmware-workstation-vlans.md

   - virtualization
 ---

-[Last year](/linux/vmware/using-vlans-with-vmware-on-a-linux-desktop/) I wrote about using VLANs with VMWare Workstation on my Ubuntu desktop.<br>
+[Last year](/linux/vmware/using-vlans-with-vmware-on-a-linux-desktop/) I wrote about using VLANs with VMWare Workstation with systemd-networkd.<br>
-This involves creating virtual interfaces for the VLANs within my network, bridging them with the VMWare Network Manager, and choosing a suitable bridge interface for each virtual machine.<br>
-A year later, I'm actively using this process in my day to day workflow to ensure my traffic is placed in a vlan with restrictions commensurate with its level of risk.<br>
+A year later, I'm still actively using this process in my day to day workflow but I'm using a much improved configurating leveraging NetworkManager and nmcli.

+Placing my VMs within specific VLANs ensures my network traffic has restrictions commensurate with its level of risk.<br>
-For example, capture the flag VMs have unrestricted internet access but zero access to the LAN, meanwhile my administrative VM is allowed to access my network infrastructure and servers, but can't reach the internet.<br>
+For example, capture the flag VMs have unrestricted internet access but zero access to the LAN, meanwhile my administrative VM is allowed to access my network infrastructure and servers, but can't reach the internet.
-The ability to rapidly stand up VMs within a network space on my local machine has dramatically improved my efficiency, and I would like to share this process.<br>
-Best of all, with the experience I've gathered over a year, I've boiled this down to a very simple and robust configuration.

 ## Configuration